General Contracting contractors in

 Meet experience requirements

-Document 4 years of journeyman-level experience in construction trades, supervision, or equivalent combination with education.
-Gather employer verification letters and tax records.
+Document 4 years of journeyman experience in construction trades or equivalent combination of education and experience.
+Gather employment records, pay stubs, and supervisor contact information.

 Submit application